Barbarella (film): Proposed sequel, remake and TV series

 A sequel to Barbarella was planned in November 1968.
 Producer Robert Evans said that its working title would be Barbarella Goes Down, with the character having undersea adventures.
 Terry Southern said that he was contacted by de Laurentiis in 1990 to write a sequel "on the cheap ... but with plenty of action and plenty of sex", and possibly starring Fonda's daughter.

 A new version of Barbarella was proposed in the 2000s, and director Robert Rodriguez was interested in developing a version after the release of Sin City.
 Universal Pictures planned to produce the film, with Rose McGowan playing Barbarella.
 Dino and Martha De Laurentiis signed on with writers Neal Purvis and Robert Wade, who had worked on Casino Royale.
 When the film's budget exceeded $80 million, Universal withdrew.
 According to Rodriguez, he did not want his film to look like Vadim's.
 He searched for alternate financing when Universal did not meet his budget, and found a studio in Germany which would provide a $70 million budget.
 Rodriguez eventually left the project, since using that studio would require a long separation from his family.
 Joe Gazzam was then approached to write a screenplay, with Robert Luketic directing and Dino and Martha De Laurentiis still credited as producers.

 Gaumont International Television announced a pilot for a TV series based on the film by Amazon Studios in 2012.
 The pilot would be written by Purvis and Wade and directed by Nicolas Winding Refn, and the series would be set in Asia.
 Refn spoke about the show in 2016 where he discussed about having a greater interest on developing The Neon Demon than Barbarella, concluding that "certain things are better left untouched.
 You don't need to remake everything."

 Sony Pictures announced development on a new version of Barbarella in 2022.
 Sydney Sweeney is set to star as the titular character as well as executive produce.
-In 2024, Edgar Wright signed on to direct.
+In 2024, Edgar Wright signed on to direct, with Jane Goldman and Honey Ross attached to write the script.
 When Fonda was asked her thoughts of this remake, she responded with simply "Good Luck".